koonerts/algo/docs/algo-templates.md

       FOR each character c in word DO
         IF c is not in current.children THEN
           RETURN false
-        Set current to child node for c
+        Set current to child node FOR c

-      RETURN true if current node is marked as end of word, false otherwise
+      RETURN true IF current node is marked as end of word, false otherwise

     FUNCTION DeleteWord(word)
       FUNCTION _Delete(node, word, depth)